cibele-as/cibele-as.github.io/_posts/2020-05-02-amazon-budgets-slack-integration.md

 ## Slack or Email Integration

-If you have a slack paid plan, you can use the [Email Slack App](https://slack.com/apps/A0F81496D-email) integration, it basically provides a custom email to be used in the slack channel, thus, every email that is sent to this account will appear in the channel.
+If you have a slack paid plan, you can use the [Email Slack App](https://slack.com/apps/A0F81496D-email) integration, it provides a custom email to be used in the slack channel, thus, every email that is sent to this account will appear in the channel.

 I don't have a pro slack plan, so for simplicity, I will use my email for it, however, the process would be the same using the email integration app or email.

-**Note:** This part of the process is not support by Terraform, so we are going to do it manually.
+**Note:** This part of the process is not supported by Terraform, so we are going to do it manually.

 ### Subscribing the email to the topic